freenas/freenas-docs/userguide/install.rst

 ~~~~~~~~~~~~~~~~~~~

 On a FreeBSD or Linux system, the :command:`dd` command can be used to
 write the :file:`.iso` file to an inserted USB thumb drive.
-:ref:`Example: Writing the .iso file to a USB Thumb Drive
-<install_write_iso_topic>`
+This
-demonstrates writing the image to the first USB device (*/dev/da0*) on
+example demonstrates writing the image to the first USB device
-a FreeBSD system.
-Substitute the filename of the :file:`.iso` file and
+(*/dev/da0*) connected to a FreeBSD system.
+Substitute the filename of
-the device name representing the device to write to on your system.
+the :file:`.iso` file and the device name of the device to write.

 .. warning:: The :command:`dd` command is very powerful and can
    destroy any existing data on the specified device.
 Make